Andrew Heo

 Andrew Heo (born March 7, 2001) is an American short track speed skater.
 He represented the United States at the 2022 Winter Olympics.

 Career

 Heo won a bronze medal at the 2020 Four Continents Short Track Speed Skating Championships in the 5000 metre relay.

 Heo represented the United States at the 2022 Winter Olympics in the men's 1000 metres.

-Heo won a silver medal at the 2023 Four Continents Short Track Speed Skating Championships in the 500 metres.
+Heo won a gold medal in 2000 metres mixed relay and silver medal in 500 metres at the 2023 Four Continents Short Track Speed Skating Championships.
+In 2024, he competed at the 2024 World Short Track Speed Skating Championships and won bronze medal in 2000 metres mixed relay.

 Personal life

 Heo's older brother, Aaron, is a short track speed skater and represented the United States at the 2016 Winter Youth Olympics.